The best Roombas in 2024

 Reasons to avoid

-The Roomba i7+ was the first robot vacuum to come with iRobot’s Clean Base, a self-emptying dustbin that’s built into the charging base.
+The Roomba i7+ was the first robot vacuum to come with iRobot’s Clean Base, a self-emptying dustbin built into the charging base.
 It uses small disposable vacuum bags to capture dust.
-After approximately 30 runs, the bag will need to be replaced.
-It’s a godsend for those who have allergies and aversions to handling dust.
+You just simply swap them out after approximately 30 runs—a godsend for those with allergies and aversions to handling dust directly like from bagless systems.

 But that’s far from the only standout feature on the Roomba i7+.
-This Wi-Fi-connected mapping robot is capable of cleaning specific rooms on demand while avoiding fixed obstacles like pet food bowls.
-In our Roomba i7+ review, this was among the first mapping robots we encountered that we could almost see thinking.
-It would enter a room going one direction and then clean, pause and head toward another area at a slightly different angle.
-It will avoid any obstacles in its path with excellent avoidance.
+This Wi-Fi-connected mapping robot can clean specific rooms on demand while avoiding fixed obstacles like pet food bowls.
+In our Roomba i7+ review, this was one of the first mapping robots that we could almost see "thinking" its next move.
+It would enter a room going in one direction and then clean, pause, and head toward another area at a slightly different angle.
+We also saw it make excellent split-second decisions to avoid any obstacles in its path.

-From the Roomba app, you’re able to schedule cleanings and tweak the map for your floor plan.
+From the Roomba app, you can schedule cleanings and tweak the map for your floor plan.
 The i7+ remembers up to 10 different floor plans, which can be edited at any time.
-Like the Roomba s9, the Roomba i7 plays well with the Braava jet m6 robot mop.
-When the vacuum is finished cleaning, the Braava jet m6 will start mopping.
-We are truly living in the future.
+Like the Roomba s9, the Roomba i7 plays nice with the Braava Jet m6 robot mop.
+When the vacuum is finished cleaning, the Braava Jet m6 will start mopping which truly feels like living in the future.

-Though the Roomba i7+ isn’t the cheapest Roomba around, it has dropped in price significantly since the s9 was introduced.
-It scored fairly well across the board in our tests, although Cheerio pick wasn't as strong as we would have liked at 93%.
+Though the Roomba i7+ isn’t the cheapest Roomba around, its price has dropped significantly since the S9 was introduced.
+It scored fairly well across the board in our tests, although the Cheerio pick wasn't as strong as we would have liked, at 93%.

 Specifications